Utilising the CLT Structure in Stochastic Gradient based Sampling : Improved Analysis and Faster Algorithms: Introduction

 \section{Introduction}

-The task of simulating stochastic systems or sampling from a target distribution in continuous domains via stochastic differential equations is a fundamental problem in machine learning and scientific computing.\citep{frenkel2001understanding,birdsall2018plasma,shreve2005stochastic,mackay2003information,robert1999monte}.
-This problem has become increasingly prevalent, and finds applications in Bayesian inference \citep{welling2011bayesian}, generative models \citep{ho2020denoising}, differential privacy \citep{gopi2022private} and theoretical computer science \citep{lee2022manifold}.
-Popular algorithms for this problem include Langevin Monte Carlo (LMC), Hamiltonian Monte Carlo (HMC), Stein Variational Gradient Descent (SVGD) and Interacting Particle Dynamics (IPD).
+The task of simulating stochastic systems or sampling from a target distribution in continuous domains via discretizations of Stochastic Differential Equations (SDEs) is a fundamental problem in machine learning, theoretical computer science, statistical physics and scientific computing \citep{parisi1981correlation, robert1999monte, frenkel2001understanding, shreve2005stochastic, lee2022manifold}.
+This problem finds applications in several domains such as Bayesian inference \citep{welling2011bayesian}, generative modelling \citep{ho2020denoising}, differential privacy \citep{gopi2022private} and algorithmic geometry \citep{kannan-lovasz-simonovits}.
+Popular algorithms for this problem include Langevin Monte Carlo (LMC) \citep{parisi1981correlation}, Hamiltonian Monte Carlo (HMC) \citep{neal2011mcmc}, Stein Variational Gradient Descent (SVGD) \citep{liu2016stein} and Interacting Particle Dynamics (IPD) \citep{carrillo2021consensus}.
 In this work, we study the stochastic approximations of Langevin Monte Carlo (LMC) and Interacting Particle Dynamics (IPD). \ref{eqn:LMC} aims to sample from a target distribution over $\bR^d$, whose density $\pistar(\vx) \propto \exp(-F(\vx))$ is known only upto a normalizing constant.
+This is achieved via an Euler discretization of the Langevin SDE with a step-size $\eta > 0$ as follows: